haskell/cabal/Cabal/doc/nix-local-build-overview.rst

    rebuild dependencies whenever you make a new sandbox: dependencies which can be shared, are shared.

+Nix-style local builds were first released as beta in cabal-install 1.24.
-Nix-style local builds work with all versions of GHC supported by cabal-install 1.24, which currently is GHC 7.0 and later.
+They currently work with all versions of GHC supported by that release: GHC 7.0 and later.

 Some features described in this manual are not implemented.
 If you need them, please give us a shout and we'll prioritize accordingly.